ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring satire of ai 'hacks'
+   - Exploring why creators think they can outsmart machines
    - Finding the satirical angle
    - Making it relatable and timeless